emqx/emqx-docs/en_US/data-integration/data-bridge-kafka.md

    {"payload":"payload string","kafka_topic":"testtopic-in"}
    ```

-### Kafka Dynamic Topics
+#### Use Variable Templates

-Starting from EMQX v5.7.2, the **Kafka Topic** field not only supports setting static topic names but also allows dynamic topic generation using variable templates.
+Except for setting static topic names in the **Kafka Topic** field, you can also generate dynamic topics using variable templates.
 This enables constructing Kafka topics based on message content, facilitating flexible message processing and distribution.
 For example, you can specify formats like `device-${payload.device}` in the field to easily send messages from a specific device to topics suffixed with the device ID, such as `device-1`.

 For this specific example, ensure that the message payload sent to Kafka contains a `device` key to correctly render the topic.
 Below is an example payload: